 Eye of Command performs really well on paper, since our Simulated Ret Paladin never moves or swaps targets.
 In practice, fights rarely work out that way.
 Depending on your haste, it will take between 20 and 30 seconds to re-stack the Legion’s Gaze buff from the trinket.
 If you can’t stick to a single target (or cleave off one target) you should probably choose a different trinket.

 In the graphs above, the Chestplate of Impenetrable Darkness our test Paladin is wearing is the same item level as the rest of his equipment (930).
-This is an unlikely piece of gear to pick up—Nightbane isn’t included as part of Mythic+ Return to Karazhan, so the only way to get one is to get an extremely lucky Titanforge on a weekly lockout.
-Assuming a 1 in 3 chance of warforging, you have a 1 in 177,147 chance of getting a usable chestplate for Mythic raiding.
-Those aren’t great odds.
+This is an unlikely piece of gear to pick up—Nightbane isn’t included as part of Mythic+ Return to Karazhan, so there’s only two ways to get it:

 Memento of Angerboda